coneco-lab/brainstim-multimodal/README.md

 As explained in class, students that attend the Brain Stimulation & Multimodal Electrophysiological Recording course have two options:

+1. **Option A:** carry out two practical activities &mdash; one for Miniussi's part, one for Belardinelli's part:
-1. **Option A:** write a grant proposal for a study involving brain stimulation and multimodal electrophysiological recording, attend the hands-on preprocessing activity and carry out the related assignments.
-Assignments for the hands-on activity must be submitted to Matteo as described above (that is, by 09:00 AM on the day of _post_ meetings), while the grant proposal can be submitted to prof. Miniussi (with prof. Belardinelli in cc) at any moment between the end of the course and `{insert date}`.
-The final grade will be the `{average/weighted average}` of the two grades and will be registered in the 2026 Summer session
+    - For Miniussi's part (Brain Stimulation), write a grant proposal for a study involving brain stimulation and multimodal electrophysiological recording.
+This part is not addressed by the present repository
+    - For Belardinelli's part, attend the hands-on preprocessing activity described in this repository and carry out the related assignments.
+Assignments for the hands-on activity must be submitted to Matteo as described above (that is, by 09:00 AM on the day of _post_ meetings).
 2. **Option B:** take an oral exam about the whole program in any exam session

+For students that choose Option A, the final grade will be the `{average/weighted average}` of the two grades (Miniussi's and Belardinelli's).

+### Attendance rules for the hands-on activity

 Everyone is free to attend the meetings, meaning that attendance does not imply a commitment to carrying out the assignments and respect the deadlines.